opensearch-project/documentation-website/_opensearch/install/important-settings.md

   Allows you to access Performance Analyzer on port 9600.

-Do not declare the same Java options in multiple locations.
-If you declare Java options using an environment variable, such as `OPENSEARCH_JAVA_OPTS=-Xms3g -Xmx3g`, then you should comment out any references to that Java option in `config/jvm.options`.
-Conversely, if you define Java options in `config/jvm.options`, then you should not define those Java options using environment variables.
+Do not declare the same JVM options in multiple locations.
+If you declare JVM options using an environment variable, such as `OPENSEARCH_JAVA_OPTS=-Xms3g -Xmx3g`, then you should comment out any references to that JVM option in `config/jvm.options`.
+Conversely, if you define JVM options in `config/jvm.options`, then you should not define those JVM options using environment variables.
 {: .note}

 ### Network requirements